 [Section 41 inserted by No. 58 of 2010 s.
 30.]

-42. Unfinished proceedings by the former Registrar
+42. Unfinished proceedings by former Registrar

 Proceedings taken by the former Registrar under section 35 that are not complete at the commencement day are to continue under the direction and control of the Commissioner.